bubersson/init/keyboard/xkb-custom-keyboard/README.md

 (note: check the `hopkeyboard` file, this may be not up to date)

 ## Set up
-Download the `hopkeyboard` file somewhere to your system as `hopkeyboard`.
+Either download the `hopkeyboard` file somewhere to your system as `hopkeyboard` or use this as part of full init scripts installation.
 ```
-cd [wherever you downloaded the file]
-sudo ln -s hopkeyboard /usr/share/X11/xkb/symbols/hopkeyboard
+sudo cp ~/init/keyboard/xkb-custom-keyboard/hopkeyboard /usr/share/X11/xkb/symbols/hopkeyboard
 ```

 ## Test it
+This should not return errors.
 ```
+cd /usr/share/X11/xkb/symbols
 setxkbmap hopkeyboard
 ```